Masters Programs

 MGT-6095 Project Management

 Projects have been part of the human scene since civilization started, yet the practice of project management is quite recent.
 The concepts and tools required to plan, organize, implement, and evaluate a project are equally applicable to such diverse ventures as launching of a space shuttle, developing curriculum in primary education, or organizing a trekking trip to the K-2 base camp.
-The purpose of this course is to expose students to the real-life issues in project management, and equip them with necessary tools to resolve these issues.
+The purpose of this course is to expose students to the real-life issues in project management and equip them with necessary tools to resolve these issues.
 Use of quantitative techniques is supplemented by softer skills of leadership and human resource management.

 MGT-6096 Leadership and Organizational Behavior